global-synchronizer-foundation/configs/Super Validator Operational Processes/logging.md/logging.md

 ### Purpose

 Following the Commitments failure as discussed in the SV Ops meeting on 2025-09-16, we identified the need for a consistent approach to log sharing.
-A new endpoint to reinitialize ACS commitments will land within ~2 weeks and propagate to mainnet through the normal release cycle.

 This document describes agreed-upon logging policies, responsibilities, and handling procedures.